shamshubham/daily-quotes/README.md

-Certainly!
-Here’s the updated README with the added image:

----

 # 🌟 Quote of the Day

 Welcome to **Quote of the Day**—your daily dose of inspiration!
 This project displays a fresh, random quote along with its author, and even allows you to share it directly on Twitter.
 Perfect for anyone who loves a daily dose of motivation or wisdom.